JoePall/Javascript/README.md

 # Password Generator

-This is a javascript password generator demo.
+Generate a password that fits your needs!
+This web app allows you to generate a password that includes or excludes lowercase, uppercase, numbers and special characters based on your specifications.

 ## Description

-Password Generator is a Web Page that allows the user to generate a password according to the users specified preferences.
-It features letters upper case, lower case, numbers and special characters.
-The password length will be between 8 and 128 characters long.
+Password Generator is a web page that allows the user to generate a password according to the users specified preferences.
+The user can include or exclude upper case letters, lower case letters, numbers and special characters.
+The password length will be between 8 and 128 characters long and is generated using JavaScript.

 ## Website